-Science of food, nutrients, and other substances.
-Processes by which humans ingest, digest, absorb, transport, utilize, and excrete foods and nutrients are explored.
-Emphasis on biological, chemical, and physiological implications to human nutrition and overall health.
-Current nutrition recommendations and controversies are analyzed from a scientific perspective.
+Science of food, nutrients, and other substances therein; processes by which the organism ingests, digests, absorbs, transports, utilizes, and excretes food substances.
+Emphasis on biological, chemical, and physiological implications to human nutrition.

 BIOL 195A Field Studies in Natural History (1, 1.5, 2, 2.5, 3)